Semi-Blind Joint Channel and Symbol Estimation in IRS-Assisted Multi-User MIMO Networks: Simulation Results

-In order to evaluate the computational complexity of the proposed semi-blind KAKF receiver, we consider the same parameters as in Fig. \ref{Fig: NMSE} and plot in Fig. \ref{Fig: complexity} the average runtime as a function of the SNR.
-Since the KAKF receiver has a closed-form solution, it offers a considerable complexity reduction compared to the iterative BALS receiver \cite{Alexander_SAM2020}.
-Furthermore, the computational complexity of KAKF does not depend on the SNR, unlike BALS, where the number of iterations for convergence increases for lower SNR values.
-This is an interesting result, since the channel estimation performance and the computational complexity depends on the number of parameters to be estimated which scales with the number of UTs $U$.
-In particular, note that the estimate of the IRS-BS channel $\mathbf{H}$ is more accurate than that of the UTs-IRS channel $\mathbf{G}$, since the latter involves a higher number of parameters to be estimated.
-However, even in this situation, KAKF presents much lower runtime compared to the competing receiver and, consequently, an improved end-to-end latency.
+To evaluate the computational complexity of the proposed semi-blind KAKF receiver, we consider the same parameters as in Fig. \ref{Fig: NMSE} and plot in Fig. \ref{Fig: complexity} the average runtime as a function of the \ac{SNR}.
+Since the KAKF receiver has a closed-form solution, it offers a considerable complexity reduction compared to the iterative \ac{BALS} receiver \cite{Alexander_SAM2020}. \gild{On the other hand, the KRF method \cite{Gil_JTSP} is a bit faster than our proposed method, since the KAKF receiver involves an additional processing step to estimate the symbol matrix.} Furthermore, the computational complexity of KAKF does not depend on the SNR, unlike \ac{BALS}, where the number of iterations for convergence increases for lower SNR values.
+This is an interesting result, since the \ac{CE} performance and the computational complexity depend on the number of \gf{parameters to be estimated, which} scales with the number of \ac{UT}s.
+In particular, the estimate of $\mathbf{H}$ is more accurate than that of $\mathbf{G}$, since the latter has more coefficients to be estimated.
+However, even in this situation, KAKF has a much lower runtime compared to the method of \cite{Alexander_SAM2020} and, thus, an improved end-to-end latency, \gild{for the same data block length}.